FooDeas/raspberrypi-ua-netinst/README.md

     root_ssh_pubkey=          # public SSH key for root; on Debian "jessie" the SSH password login will be disabled
                               # for root if set; the public SSH key must be on a single line, enclosed in quotes
-    disable_root=             # set to 1 to disable root login (and password) altogether username=                 # username of the user to create userpw=                   # password to use for created user usergroups=               # Add user to this additional groups (comma separated).
+    disable_root=             # set to 1 to disable root login (and password) altogether

+    username=                 # username of the user to create userpw=                   # password to use for created user usergpio=                 # Set to 1 to give created user permissions to access GPIO pins.
+A new system group
+                              # 'gpio' will be created automatically.
+    usergpu=                  # Set to 1 to give created user GPU access permissions (e.g. to run vcgencmd
+                              # without using sudo).
+    usergroups=               # Add created user to this additional groups (comma separated).
 Non-existent groups
                               # will be created. (e.g. 'usergroups=family,friends')
-    usersysgroups=            # Add user to this additional groups (comma separated).
+    usersysgroups=            # Add created user to this additional groups (comma separated).
 Non-existent groups
-                              # will be created as system groups. (e.g. 'usersysgroups=video,gpio')
+                              # will be created as system groups. (e.g. 'usersysgroups=video,www-data')
     user_ssh_pubkey=          # public SSH key for created user; the public SSH key must be on a single line, enclosed
                               # in quotes
-    user_is_admin=            # set to 1 to install sudo and make the user a sudo user cdebootstrap_cmdline=
+    user_is_admin=            # set to 1 to install sudo and make the user a sudo user

+    cdebootstrap_cmdline=
     bootsize=+128M            # /boot partition size in megabytes, provide it in the form '+<number>M' (without quotes) bootoffset=8192           # position in sectors where the boot partition should start.
 Valid values are > 2048.